Mykrobe-tools/mykrobe-atlas-k8/README.md

 to create gcr credentials `insight` and `mykrobe`

 ### MongoDb
-In directory `/static-embassy/mongo-replica-set`, create a new config file with your setting by copying the sample file and run in the configuration `./config-uat.sh` for example
+In directory `/static-embassy/mongo-replica-set`, create a new config file with your setting by copying the sample file for your target environment.

+For example:

+for Dev: copy config-dev.sample.sh

+for Uat: copy config-uat.sample.sh

+for Prod: copy config-prod.sample.sh

+Replace the username, passwords and key then run it in.

 This will create a mongo db cluster with 3 replicas